-It has been recognised for some time now that using QR codes can really support learning but how can the iPad support the use of QR codes in the classroom?
+It has been recognised for some time now that using QR codes can really support learning but what can you do?

-Well the fact that it has the camera built in makes it super-handy for working in the classroom with QR codes, but how can they be used to support learning, what methods can you employ in order to create them and then share them?
+Well the fact that devices often used in schools such as the iPad have a camera built in makes it super-handy for working in the classroom with QR codes, but how can they be used to support learning, what methods can you employ in order to create them and then share them?

 A QR code (or Quick Response code) is like a bar code, in that it can be scanned with a reader and it will present some information based upon what is held within the code.
 In the case of a bar code it is normally a number which corresponds with a product or ISBN number or similar.
 In the case of a QR code, different types of information can be held within them: